 - Kickstarter campaign - customers want to see the complete product - so why not?

 - Publish source code - necessary to make sure the project will live it’s long life.

 - Reach the top - the market could be bigger, any smartphone should get this feature because AR/VR is coming.
-So Handy 3D Scanner can help with building the new future where everyone will take not just photo, but capture part of the 3d world and place it in VR.
+So Handy 3D Scanner can help with building the new future where everyone will take not just photos, but capture part of the 3d world and place it in VR.

-Apache v2.0 - so anyone can use it without any concerns.
+Apache v2.0, so anyone can use it without any concerns.

 You can find application sources in the GitHub repository and build your own binaries for workstation/android devices following the README.md build steps.

-It’s very important to save user private data and you can be sure: we working on security of our applications and improving it every day.
-No data could be sent somewhere without user notification and his direct approve.
+It’s very important to save user private data and you can be sure: we are working on security of our applications and improving it every day.
+No data could be sent somewhere without user notification and his direct approval.
 This application will work standalone without any internet connection and will not collect any user personal data anyway.